-Our business has been, and could continue to be, adversely affected by health epidemics, including the ongoing COVID-19 pandemic, wherever we have clinical trial sites or other business operations.
-In addition, health epidemics could cause significant disruption in the operations of third-party manufacturers, contract research organizations, shippers, clinical trial sites and other third parties upon whom we rely.
-For example, the COVID-19 pandemic has presented a substantial public health and economic challenge around the world and has affected, and may continue to affect, employees, patients, communities and business operations, as well as the U.S. economy and financial markets.
-Many geographic regions, including those in which we and the third parties on whom we rely conduct operations, imposed, and in the future may again impose, "shelter-in-place," quarantines or similar orders or restrictions to control the spread of COVID-19.
-These measures negatively impacted our productivity, disrupted our business, delayed our preclinical and clinical programs and timelines, and limited our ability to conduct our business in the ordinary course.
+Our business has been, and could continue to be, adversely affected by health pandemics and epidemics, including COVID-19, wherever we have clinical trial sites or other business operations.
+In addition, health pandemics and epidemics could cause significant disruption in the operations of third-party manufacturers, contract research organizations, shippers, clinical trial sites and other third parties upon whom we rely.
+For example, COVID-19 presented a substantial public health and economic challenge around the world and affected, and could continue to affect, employees, patients, communities and business operations, as well as the U.S. economy and financial markets.
+Many geographic regions, including those in which we and the third parties on whom we rely conduct operations, imposed, and in the future could again impose, "shelter-in-place," quarantines or similar orders or restrictions to control the spread of COVID-19.
+These measures negatively impacted our productivity, disrupted our business, delayed our preclinical and clinical programs and timelines and limited our ability to conduct our business in the ordinary course.
 These and similar, and perhaps more severe, disruptions in our operations, now or in the future, could negatively impact our business, operating results and financial condition.

 We are dependent on a worldwide supply chain for products to be used in our clinical trials and, if approved by the regulatory authorities, for commercialization.
-Quarantines, shelter-in-place and similar government orders and restrictions, staffing shortages and other disruptions in operations, whether related to COVID-19 or other health epidemics, have impacted, and could continue to impact, personnel at third-party manufacturing facilities in the United States and other countries, or the availability or cost of materials, which has impacted, and could continue to impact, our supply chain.
+Quarantines, shelter-in-place and similar government orders and restrictions, staffing shortages and other disruptions in operations, whether related to COVID-19 or other health pandemics or epidemics, have impacted, and could continue to impact, personnel at third-party manufacturing facilities in the United States and other countries, or the availability or cost of materials, which has impacted, and could continue to impact, our supply chain.
 For example, any manufacturing supply interruption of any product candidate could adversely affect our ability to conduct ongoing and future clinical trials of such product candidate.
 In addition, delays, closures and other disruptions of transportation carriers and modal hubs could materially impact our clinical development and any future commercialization timelines.

-If our relationships with our suppliers or other vendors are delayed, scaled back or terminated as a result of the COVID-19 pandemic or other health epidemics, we may not be able to enter into arrangements with alternative suppliers or vendors or do so on commercially reasonable terms or in a timely manner.
+If our relationships with our suppliers or other vendors are delayed, scaled back or terminated as a result of health pandemics or epidemics, including COVID-19, we may not be able to enter into arrangements with alternative suppliers or vendors or do so on commercially reasonable terms or in a timely manner.
 Switching or adding additional suppliers or vendors involves substantial cost and requires management time and focus.
 In addition, there is a natural transition period when a new supplier or vendor commences work.
 As a result, delays could generally occur, which could adversely impact our ability to meet our desired clinical development and any future commercialization timelines.
 See "Risks Related to Our Dependence on Third Parties."